 After decades of neglect, in the 1990s North High’s baseball team began reclaiming the baseball fields.
 A few years later, the team’s parents and supporters pitched in to rebuild the fields, with new dugouts, grass, bleachers, and more.
 Seating fewer than 100 fans, its not quite like the old days, but it’s still a great place to watch high school baseball.

 The rest of the park has wavered in its usage and support.
 The Joe Edmondson YMCA outreach program has been run in the pavilion for more than 30 years.

-Recently, the city has been renovating the park in a variety of ways.
-A water-blasting spraypark has been built, and this fall there was a cleanup at the lagoon.
+In 2019, the city completed renovating the park in a variety of ways.
+A water-blasting spray park has been built, and this fall there was a cleanup at the lagoon.
 However, the biggest change in the park is now happening.
 In fall 2012 the mayor of Omaha announced the City was adding many new components by removing a major one: the golf course.
 It is now home to several new elements designed to bring more people to the park.
 They include new walking trails, more picnic areas, more trees, places to fish, a new cross country track for high school and middle school students, and a disc golf course.
 The park is also home to a new facility for kids programs.

 As for baseball, North High continues to grow its sense of place in the park.
 This hidden legacy breathes life and potential into the area by placing the high school in a positive relationship with neighborhood around it.
 The park has rich potential as a place for service learning and place-based learning, as well as experiential education activities of all kinds.